dmarts05/pixelgram/README.md

 - Build the project for production
 - Check that code maintains Prettier format and pass linting with ESLint

+The project is deployed using Render, with different services used, one for frontend and one for backend.
+In Render, the backend service contains all the environment variables needed to run the project correctly.

 ## Project organization and metodology

+The metodology used was based in Scrum, with weekly sprints.
+In each meeting we planned the next sprint, the work done and retrospective.

+The tasks distribution was made to be equitative between all team members, with tasks for both frontend and backend.